 Spring has officially sprung!
 It’s time to open the windows, soak in the season’s colorful blooms, and explore Nevada’s inspiring natural surroundings.

-People with asthma may be particularly affected by air pollution.
+Today is World Asthma Day, and it’s important to recognize that people with asthma may be particularly affected by air pollution.
 Ozone air pollution – which is more common in the summer months – is a trigger for asthma attacks.
-These attacks could mean needing to use more medication, or even making a trip to the emergency room or the hospital.
+These attacks could mean needing to use more medication, or even making a trip to the emergency room.
 Asthmatics and other at-risk groups can use the Air Quality Index (AQI) daily forecasts to plan outdoor activities for times when air pollution is expected to be low.
 Be sure to read more about the AQI in tomorrow’s post.

 People with asthma and other chronic lung diseases, such as emphysema and chronic bronchitis, are not the only ones affected by ozone.
 Children, older adults, and people who exercise or work vigorously outdoors also are at risk.
 Ozone can irritate the respiratory system, reduce lung function, and inflame and damage the lungs.
 Over time, ozone exposure can even cause permanent lung damage.